TheLandfill/cpp_cli/README.md

 ## Why I Wrote This Library
 - Every non-trivial program has to parse command line arguments, which leaves programmers often writing their own parsers for each individual project even though they are often writing the same inefficient, rigid, and unnecessarily complex algorithms.
-- Current CLI parsers either do far too little, such as GetOpt, or far too much, such as CLI11.
+- In my opinion, current CLI parsers either do far too little, such as GetOpt, or far too much, such as CLI11.
 Programs should do one thing and do it well.
 This library takes the data in the command line and puts it into your variables.
 - I wanted to contribute to the open source community and familiarize myself with GitHub.

 ## Getting Started